AlgoMaster Logo

 A few patterns come up often enough to call out by name.

 Deduplicating a sequence.
 Pass an IEnumerable<T> to the constructor and take the count, or iterate the resulting set.
-This is the cleanest one-liner for "how many unique values are in this list?"
+This is the standard one-liner for "how many unique values are in this list?"

 Fast membership testing in a hot path.
 Build the set once, query it many times.
-The classic example is "is this SKU on the discount list?" running inside a checkout loop.
+A common example is "is this SKU on the discount list?" running inside a checkout loop.

 The membership test inside the loop is constant time.
 If discountedSkus were a List<string>, the same check would scan from the beginning every iteration, turning the whole loop from O(n) into O(n * m) where m is the size of the discount list.
-With small numbers nobody notices.
+With small numbers the difference is unnoticeable.
 With a thousand cart items and ten thousand discount SKUs, the difference is roughly 10,000,000 comparisons versus 1,000.

 Finding common elements without nested loops.
 When the question is "what's in both?", the answer is IntersectWith, not a doubly-nested foreach.